 Equity is the fair and just treatment of all people.
 This requires providing critical support to excluded identity groups to combat discrimination, social stratification, and oppression.
 An equity orientation ensures everyone the opportunity to succeed in STEM.

-Excluded Identity Groups in STEM
+Excluded Identity Groups in STEM Or Systemically Marginalized Populations in STEM

 The term excluded identity groups encompasses all people who are excluded from full participation in STEM fields.
 This can include, but is not limited to: Blacks/African Americans, Native Americans, Latinx, Pacific Islanders, women, English language learners, newcomers or immigrants to the U.S., LGBTQ people, first generation college students, individuals from low-income backgrounds, and people with disabilities.
 We recognize that individuals belonging to excluded identity groups in STEM are not defined by only one of their identities, but have intersecting identities.
 We borrow the term of excluded identity groups from researchers at OU RISE (Walden, Foor, & Trytten, @WEPANCLF2017), because we feel it better expresses the institutional barriers and interpersonal norms that exclude people, and does not focus on “otherness” the way the term “underrepresented minority” does.
+Based on further conversations about this term at CoNECD 2018, we are considering a shift to Systemically Marginalized Populations, due to concerns about the term Excluded Identity Group.